 Getting ISBN numbers for both Print Book & Ebook: This is a query that many authors come up with, what is an ISBN and will they get an ISBN number from us?
 The full form of ISBN is International Standard Book Number.
 ISBN number is a unique number given to every book around the world.

+What is an ISBN?
 An ISBN is essentially a product identifier used by publishers, booksellers, libraries, internet retailers and other supply chain participants.
 This is used for ordering, listing, sales records and stock control purposes.
 The ISBN identifies the registrant as well as the specific title, edition, and format.

 ISBN is the thirteen-digit number, which replaces the handling of long bibliographic descriptive record (name of region, book and publisher details).
 ISBN is known throughout the world as a short and clear machine-readable identification number and is unique for every book.
 This unique number is required to enable you to distribute your book online and in physical stores, libraries etc.